protitude/module_login_security/README.txt

 Note: (4th and 5th operations are not being cancelled automatically).
 Note: The tracking entries in the database for any host <-> username pair are
-      being deleted on: login, update and delete.
+      being deleted on: 'login', 'update' and 'delete' operations.